What are Send Policy Framework – SPF Records ?

 Example Sender Policy Framework SPF Records

-For the majority of PIP users, spf record syntax will be something like :
+For the majority of PIP users, SPF record syntax will be something like :

 v=spf1 include:spf.pip.com.au -all